What will your residency look like?

 - How will you handle distribution/sharing of any workshop materials?

-Things to consider if you plan to comission writing
+Things to consider if you plan to commission writing

 - See above in relation copyright licence